Asbestosis and mesothelioma

 these two diseases are really related to the cigarette smoking

-to occur in the smoker.
+to occur in smokers, rather than non-smokers.

-Treatment for dust disease is difficult.
+Treatment for dust diseases is difficult.

 Shortness of breath and coughing can often be helped.
 And